zvasicek/ble-peripheral/rpi/README.md

 # Overview
-This folder contains implementation of Bluetooth peripheral for Raspberry Pi platform.
+This folder contains various implementations of the same Bluetooth peripheral for Raspberry Pi platform.